nashville-software-school/front-end-milestones/2-the-static-web/exercises/SW_HTML_PERSONAL_BIO.md

 ## Instructions

 Create a two page site for your own personal branding.
-This is an HTML exercises, so while you may style this site to your heart's content, we will be focusing on the HTML structure and syntax of your code.
+This is an HTML exercise, so while you may style this site to your heart's content, we will be focusing on the HTML structure and syntax of your code.

 ### Pages